Ghulaam

 Param Singh, Niti Taylor and Vikkas Manaktala played the lead roles.
 The thriller series ended on 25 August 2017 due to channel's new line-up policy.

 Synopsis

 The story revolves around Rangeela who is a slave to Veer.
-He dupes Shivani, an innocent girl into marrying Veer.
+He marries Shivani an innocent girl and later takes her back to Berahmpur and dupes her into marrying his master Veer.
+But one significant incident where Veer tries to auction Shivani publicly thus humiliating her in front of an assembly full of men makes Rangeela revolt against his master.
 Thus, begins his journey from slavery to freedom.